 Alpe D'Huez & Mont Blanc Region Cols of the Tour de France

 Alpe D'Huez and the Tour de France Cols of the Mont Blanc Region.
-Your cycling holiday starts at Geneva airport and in an hour with our inclusive airport transfer you'll arrive at our stylish Chalet in Chamonix Mont-Blanc Valley in the heart of the French Alps.
+Your cycling holiday starts at Geneva airport and in an hour with our inclusive private airport transfer you'll arrive at your accommodation in the Chamonix Mont-Blanc Valle, the heart of the French Alps.

 We will take on the Telegraph and the Galibier before hitting the slopes of the cycling mecca of Alpe D'Huez.
 After a night at Alpe D'Huez we'll head back towards Chamonix over the Glandon and the Madeleine if the legs allow.

-We'll be climbing around 2000M to 3500M over approx 100KM each day encouraged by our support and motivation!
-Don't worry about the distance, focus on the climbing - please read our article on this topic.
+We'll be climbing around 2000M to 3500M each day encouraged by our support and motivation.
+Don't worry about the distance, focus on the climbing - you may wish to read our article on this topic

-Our tour provides one day off the bike (if you wish!) to discover the Alpine Mecca of Chamonix.
+Our tour usually provides one day off the bike, if your group desires, to discover the Alpine Mecca of Chamonix.

-- 6 nights at Chalet Annabelle in a double or twin room with private facilities.
-1 night at a hotel in the Alpe D'Huez region
+- 6 nights in Chamonix, 1 night in the Alpe D'Huez region

-- Amazing evening meals on 6 nights with Chalet wine selection.
-One night in the Alpe D'huez area is free to sample a local restaurant
+- One night in the Alpe D'huez area is free to sample a local restaurant

 Rider Feedback - click here

 Am I fit enough?
 What gearing should we use?
 We have written a series of articles that may help you in planning your cycling trip in the French Alps and these can be accessed by clicking here

 The trip is tailored to your group needs from the routing, accommodation and catering hence the pricing will vary from group to group - please contact Mike by email or call France +33 680 926408 (call/facetime/whattsap)